K4TEL/atrium-ufal/README.md

 **3.2**     For the single input file or collection scraped from the input directory features are extracted

-**3.3**     The features are sent to the model for prediction, raw class scores obtained
+**3.3**     The features are sent to the model for prediction, and raw class scores obtained

 **3.4**     The Top-N predictions, including class labels, normalized scores, certainty measure, and filename info are saved to the output folder in tabular format